Four Seasons Hotel Doha

 Renovation – 237 Rooms

-The Lobby has been enhanced with a grandiose door reminiscent of grande dame entrances, and the Lobby has been redesigned as an open-plan space, allowing light to flood through the foyer as well as boasting views of the Arabian Gulf.
-The Lobby boasts an array of handmade and bespoke Italian furnishings, including a hand-blown glass chandelier that takes centre stage and adorns the Lobby's ceiling whilst also creating a magnificent focal point in the space.
+The entrance has been enhanced with a grandiose door, reminiscent of grande dame entrances, and the Lobby has been redesigned as an open-plan space, allowing light to flood through the foyer as well as boasting views of the Arabian Gulf.
+The Lobby boasts an array of handmade and bespoke Italian furnishings, including a hand-blown glass chandelier that takes centre stage and adorns the Lobby's ceiling.

 As well as a complete redesign of the interiors, the Hotel introduces the expansion, as well as the redevelopment, of its diverse dining and lounge concepts.
 Arabica, located on the ground floor of the Hotel, returns with a contemporary new look and coffee and dessert bar.
-Neutral and calming in its colour scheme, the space houses marble furniture that echoes the octagonal shape of the conservatory.
+Bold and neutral in its colour scheme, the space houses marble furniture that echoes the octagonal shape of the conservatory.
 This will be the destination of bespoke coffee, specialising in single origin beans and a selection of reimagined takes on childhood favourites, including an ever-changing variety of doughnuts and cupcakes.

 Also refurbished is the Seasons Tea Lounge, which is luxuriously comfortable and exudes Parisian chic by blending classical and modern forms.
 Featuring a French Winter Garden that opens up into a terrace, Seasons Tea Lounge brings the outdoors inside with strong shades of green that are highlighted by a commanding hand-blown glass chandelier.
 Seasons Tea Lounge serves a carefully-crafted menu of French delicacies with tableside service that evokes the grandeur of a Parisian café.